Fixed protection

 Losing fixed protection

-- contributions are made to a defined contribution scheme
+- contributions were made to a defined contribution scheme

-- there’s ‘benefit accrual’ under a defined benefit scheme
+- there was ‘benefit accrual’ under a defined benefit scheme

-- you become a member of a new pension arrangement (unless it’s a transfer of your existing rights) or
+- the individual became a member of a new pension arrangement (unless it was a transfer of your existing rights) or

-- you make or receive certain types of pension transfer (see below)
+- the individual made or received certain types of pension transfer (see below)

 It's the member's responsibility to tell HMRC if fixed protection is lost.
 The member must do this within 90 days of the day on which they could have reasonably been expected to have known they had lost their protection.
 If the member does not do this, then they can be liable to an initial penalty of up to £300 for failure to notify and daily penalties of up to £60 per day thereafter.